ChiragSaxena-In/sandboxed-cli-toolkit/README.md

 | `chalk` | console color coding |
 | `cli-table3` | console table rendering |

-## 8. Error Handling Strategy
+## 8. Error Handling

-- Every individual data-collection call (`os.cpus()`, `os.version()`, etc.) is wrapped in its own try/catch via a `safe()` helper in `systemInfo.js`, falling back to `"N/A"` rather than throwing.
+- Every individual system call (`os.cpus()`, `os.version()`, etc.) is wrapped in its own try/catch via a small `safe()` helper, falling back to `"N/A"` instead of blowing up.
-- Every CRUD function catches filesystem errors and maps known codes (`ENOENT`, `EACCES`/`EPERM`, `EISDIR`, `EEXIST`) to friendly messages via `describeFsError()`, returning `{ success: false, error }` instead of throwing.
+- Every CRUD function catches filesystem errors and turns known codes (`ENOENT`, `EACCES`/`EPERM`, `EISDIR`, `EEXIST`) into friendly messages instead of raw error dumps.
-- Sandbox violations throw a dedicated `SandboxViolationError`, caught at the call site in `crud.js`, logged, and converted into the same uniform failure shape — so the CLI/formatter layer never has to special-case it.
+- Sandbox violations throw a custom `SandboxViolationError`, caught right where it happens, logged, and turned into the same uniform failure shape — so nothing downstream has to special-case it.
-- `index.js` installs `process.on('uncaughtException', ...)` and `process.on('unhandledRejection', ...)` as a final safety net, ensuring any truly unexpected error is logged to stderr and the process exits with code 1 instead of crashing with a raw stack trace.
+- `index.js` sets up `uncaughtException`/`unhandledRejection` handlers as a last resort, so anything truly unexpected gets logged to stderr and exits cleanly with code 1 instead of dumping a stack trace.

-## 9. Assumptions
+## 9. Assumptions I Made

-- **Allowlist choice**: `PATH/Path`, `USER/USERNAME`, `HOME/USERPROFILE`, `SHELL`, `LANG`, `NODE_ENV` were chosen as informational, low-sensitivity variables common across Unix and Windows.
-No credentials, tokens, or API keys are ever in scope.
+- **Env allowlist**: picked `PATH/Path`, `USER/USERNAME`, `HOME/USERPROFILE`, `SHELL`, `LANG`, `NODE_ENV` since they're harmless and informational across both Unix and Windows.
+No creds, tokens, or API keys anywhere near this.
-- **Sandbox scope**: the sandbox root is a single fixed directory (`./sandbox`) created next to the project, not configurable via CLI flags or environment variables — this prevents a user (or injected input) from redirecting the sandbox elsewhere.
+- **Sandbox is fixed**: the sandbox root is always `./sandbox`, not configurable via flags or env vars — on purpose, so nobody (or nothing) can redirect it somewhere it shouldn't be.
-- **CRUD definition**: "Create" fails if the file already exists (use `update --append`/overwrite for existing files), to avoid silent data loss by default.
+- **`create` fails if the file already exists** — use `update` (append or overwrite) for existing files.
+Didn't want silent overwrites by default.

-## 10. Safety & Ethics
+## 10. ⚠️ Safety & Ethics

-This tool was built under hard, non-negotiable constraints specifically to avoid crossing from "themed hackathon project" into "actual malware":
+Built this under some pretty strict self-imposed rules, specifically so it doesn't accidentally cross from "themed hackathon joke" into "actual malware":

-- **Sandboxed file access only.** Every path is resolved with `path.resolve()` and checked against the sandbox root; `..` traversal and absolute paths are rejected outright, never "corrected."
+- **Sandboxed file access only.** Every path goes through `path.resolve()` and gets checked against the sandbox root. `..` and absolute paths get rejected outright — never quietly "fixed."
-- **No raw environment dump.** Only a fixed, explicit allowlist of variables is ever read — `process.env` is never enumerated as a whole.
+- **No raw env dump.** Only a fixed, explicit list of vars gets read. `process.env` never gets enumerated as a whole.
-- **No networking code.** No `http`, `https`, `net`, `dgram`, `fetch`, or any outbound request anywhere in this codebase.
+- **No networking, period.** No `http`, `https`, `net`, `dgram`, `fetch` — nothing that reaches outside the machine.
-- **No process execution.** No `child_process`, `exec`, `spawn`, or shelling out.
+- **No process execution.** No `child_process`, `exec`, `spawn`, no shelling out to anything.
-- **No persistence mechanisms.** Nothing writes to startup folders, cron, systemd, the registry, or shell rc files.
-The tool only ever runs when explicitly invoked.
+- **No persistence.** Nothing touches startup folders, cron, systemd, the registry, shell rc files.
+It only ever runs when you explicitly run it.
-- **No stealth or evasion.** No hidden processes, no disguised filenames, no suppressed output, no anti-debugging.
+- **No stealth.** No hidden processes, no disguised filenames, no suppressed output, no anti-debugging tricks.
-- **Confirmation + dry-run on destructive operations.** `update` and `delete` require either an interactive y/N confirmation or an explicit `--yes` flag, and both support `--dry-run` to preview without mutating anything.
+- **Confirmation + dry-run on anything destructive.** `update` and `delete` need either an interactive yes or an explicit `--yes`, and both support `--dry-run` so you can preview first.
-- **Full audit logging.** Every CRUD attempt — including rejected sandbox-escape attempts — is appended to `sandbox/.audit.log` as a timestamped JSON line.
+- **Everything's logged.** Every CRUD attempt — including blocked sandbox-escape attempts — gets a timestamped line in the audit log.

 ## 11. Sample Output